UdayKumar-Ch/springboot-CRUD/README.md

 # springboot-CRUD
-Simple spring boot application that used H2 Database and perform CRUD operations of a user information.
-Used JDK11.
+Simple spring boot application that used Postgres Database and perform CRUD operations for the customer information.